-Positive commentaries can increase the number of players in a digital poker site; negative commentaries will repel potential converts and draw negative attention to the casino as a potential site that exposes users to deviant practices and scams.
+Positive commentaries can increase the number of players on a digital poker site; negative commentaries will repel potential converts and draw negative attention to the casino as a potential site that exposes users to deviant practices and scams.

 Websites like Casino Scam Report keep track of malpractices in the industry via crowdsourcing to prevent gamblers from “being scammed by online casinos that don’t pay out winnings to their players.”
 Websites like this establish new dynamics of accountability for casinos that help users define how trustworthy each casino is.
 This page allows users to file a report and also keeps its own blocklist.
-Other pages, like Wizard of Odds, also publish their own blacklists.
+Other pages, like Wizard of Odds, also publish their own blocklists.

 You can also go to a casino’s Facebook, YouTube, and Twitter pages to read user comments.
 For your own awareness, watch the YouTube videos explaining how poker bots operate.

 3. Make sure the casino has good industry certifications

 As online gambling is quite complex in terms of regulation and overseeing industry standards, certifications are quite important in establishing the reputation of a gambling operator.
 Most reputable online casinos have a list of certifications at the bottom of their homepage.
 The certifications, which we have previously discussed, guarantee that your privacy and data are safe and that games are staged on fair and even terms.
 These certifications include Gaming Associates and companies like PWC.